xarray-contrib/xarray.dev/src/posts/datatree/index.md

 ## Deprecation

-If you previously had used the `DataTree` prototype in the [`xarray-contrib/datatree` repository](https://github.com/xarray-contrib/datatree), that has now been archived and will no longer be supported.
+If you previously had used the `datatree.DataTree` prototype in the [`xarray-contrib/datatree` repository](https://github.com/xarray-contrib/datatree), that has now been archived and will no longer be supported.
 Instead we encourage you to migrate to the implementation of `DataTree` that you can import from xarray, following the [migration guide](https://github.com/pydata/xarray/blob/main/DATATREE_MIGRATION_GUIDE.md).

 ## Big moves